NuhaKhaled/Chrome-Extension-Internationalization/chrome.md

 ## Internationalizing The Extension

-The extension initially supported just one locale "en".
+The extension initially supported just one locale `en`.
 Chrome Platform API gives the chance to internationalize even the title in very few steps.
 So let's upgrade the extension to be able to say Hello in all languages, based on user's language.
 First, you need to decide languages/regions the extension will support.
 Every language/region got a [Locale code](https://developer.chrome.com/webstore/i18n#localeTable).
 For this demo, I will support English ("en") and Arabic ("ar").

 ![helloextension](https://cloud.githubusercontent.com/assets/626005/15888805/1b472c18-2d71-11e6-992b-e335ad7e7230.png)

-To localize the extension, you modify manifest.json and provide a _locales directory in your app's main directory.
-You provide your extension with _locales/locale/messages.json file for each chosen locale.
-Here's the file hierarchy for the extension that supports English ("en") and Arabic ("ar").
+To localize the extension, you modify `manifest.json` and provide a *_locales* directory in your app's main directory.
+You provide your extension with `_locales/locale/messages.json` file for each chosen locale.
+Here's the file hierarchy for the extension that supports English `en` and Arabic `ar`.

-messages.json contains all the user-visible needed for localization.
+`messages.json` contains all the user-visible needed for localization.
 You name each user-visible string and put it into the messages.json file.
 Each name would include a message, the translated string and a description (optional) that describes it for developer's documentation.
-In this demo, we just need to localize the title ("appTitle") and description ("appDesc").
+In this demo, we just need to localize the title `appTitle` and description `appDesc`.

 `_locales/en/messages.json`